FAQs and Common Plumbing Terminology

 What is an adapter?

-A fitting with two ends where the two ends are of different mating types.
-There are straight adapters and elbow adapters.
-Male sweat, female sweat, male threaded, female sweat, swivel, AAAA.
+A fitting with two ends where the two ends are of different mating types is called an adapter.
+There are straight adapters and elbow adapters as well as male sweat, female sweat, male threaded, female sweat, and swivel.

 What is a drop ear?

-A fitting with two or three ends where one end is at a 90° angle to the other (two) and is a female threaded end.
+A drop ear is a fitting with two or three ends where one end is at a 90° angle to the other (two) and is a female threaded end.
 These are commonly used for shower heads but can be used for many purposes.
 Technically, they could be called an “adapter elbow” because they connect dissimilar ends which are 90° apart.

 What is polybutylene?